Council on Aging

 The Council on Aging is the Town’s general advisory board for matters affecting elders, and works directly with department staff and other town agencies on a wide range of programs and issues.
 The responsibilities of this Board include (1) To assist in identifying the needs and concerns and strengths of Needham's elderly and retired persons and those approaching retirement age; (2) To assist in designing, promoting, coordinating or implementing services and programs to meet those needs and concerns; (3) To assist in informing the community and enlisting the support and participation of all citizens in this effort; and (4) To work in coordination with programs of the Executive Office of Elder Affairs of the Commonwealth of Massachusetts.

+Ideally candidates would have a connection to the Veteran community.
 Committee meetings are at least monthly from September through June, and more often as necessary.
 Membership terms are for three years.

-Historical Commission (2 vacancies)
+Historical Commission (1 vacancy)

 The Town of Needham is seeking to appoint two individuals to the Historical Commission.
 Duties for the Historical Commission include recording the historical assets of the Town for local and state inventories and reviewing any proposed demolition involving a listed property.
 Interested individuals must be registered voters in the Town.
 Membership terms are for three years.